CRIME IN THE BOUTIQUE

 ‘Did you see the incident where Ms Rambert ended up getting slapped by a distraught bride who’d been plied with drink?’
 Markham enquired, deftly changing the subject.

 ‘Nah.’
 Natalie was clearly disappointed to have missed this Bridezilla moment.
-‘But it wasn’t anything to do with Prosecco,’ she said smugly, having clearly been briefed by her spies on the ground.
+‘But I know it wasn’t anything to do with Prosecco,’ she said smugly, having clearly been briefed by her spies on the ground.
 ‘The daft cow had taken too many chill pills….
 So when Rambert made a snippy comment about needing to be “realistic” – cos she was three sizes too big for the look she wanted – she totally lost it…. apologised afterwards, mind you, so Rambert was able to guilt-trip her into buying something way over budget.’
-Natalie clearly rather admired how the senior consultant had turned the tables.
+Natalie clearly rather admired how the senior consultant had turned things round.
 ‘Gino was well upset when the Gazette ran that piece about him trying to get customers pissed.’
 Ahem from Muriel, but Natalie was oblivious.
-‘He said he just wanted them to have a Rolls Royce experience….
-It wasn’t anything to do with winding them up…… He didn’t like aggro or arguments.’
+‘He only brought out the booze at christmas and new year, or if it was a customer’s birthday…. said it was all about giving people a Rolls Royce experience…. nothing to do with winding them up…… He didn’t like aggro or arguments.’

 ‘And yet he parted company with Ms Osborne and Mr O’Neill,’ Markham demurred.